-Alice S. Rossi (September 24, 1922 – November 3, 2009) was a pioneering feminist and sociologist.
-In 1966, Rossi, along with a group that included Betty Friedan, founded the National Organization for Women (NOW).
+Alice S. Rossi was a pioneering feminist and sociologist.
+In 1966, Rossi, along with a group that included Betty Friedan, founded the National Organization for Women.
 Alice S. Rossi focused on the status of women at work, in the family, and their sexual life.
 Her writings helped to build the foundations of the feminist movement.
-Her early advocacy of abortion and reproductive rights caused her to gain a lot of national attention.
+Alice S. Rossi's early advocacy of abortion and reproductive rights caused her to gain a lot of national attention.
 One of her main academic pursuits was the study of people's lifecourse from youth to age, particularly in the case of women.
-Professor Rossi was the 74th president of the American Sociological Association.
+Professor Alice S. Rossi was the 74th president of the American Sociological Association.
 Alice S. Rossi figures among eminent sociologists of the world.

-of both the women and the culture, she wrote, parity of the sexes is essential.
+of both the women and the culture, Alice S. Rossi wrote, parity of the sexes is essential.

 This article's publication coincided with the publication the same year of The